polyaxon/polyaxon/docs/templates/customization/customize_outputs_and_data.md

 These data volumes will be accessible to you as a dictionary `{volume_name: path_to_data}`, exported as an env variable `POLYAXON_RUN_DATA_PATHS`.

-You can use as well our `helper` library `polyaxon-helper` to get access to this env variable automatically.
+You can use as well our `tracking` api in `polyaxon-client` to get access to this env variable automatically.

 If on the other hand, you wish to only mount one volume or a subset of the volumes, you then need to provide this information in the polyaxonfile, e.g.